Haris-Aamir/Quick-Screen-Snip-and-Display/README.md

 # Acknowledgements
-Thanks to my electric circuit teacher for inspiring the creation of this program.
+Thanks to my electric circuits teacher for inspiring the creation of this program.